Interstate 20 in Alabama: Birmingham

-After passing the I-459 interchange, the highway continues northeast through the Birmingham suburbs of Bessemer, Fairfield, and Hueytown, and entering Birmingham near the Ensley community.
-The highway continues east-northeast through downtown before reaching the Birmingham–Shuttlesworth International Airport where I-59 continues northeast toward Gadsden and I-20 turns eastward toward Atlanta.
+After passing the I-459 interchange, the highway continues northeast as a four-lane highway through the Birmingham suburbs of Bessemer, Hueytown, and Fairfield before widening after exit 118 in Fairfield to at least six lanes as the interstate approaches Birmingham near the Ensley community.
 Most of this stretch is through urban areas including passing near the U.S. Steel plant near Fairfield, and visible from the Interstate looking north and northwest are several smokestacks which is all that remain of several large steel mills that used to dominate the Ensley community of Birmingham.

-As I-20/I-59 travels eastward just past the Arkadelphia Road exit in the East Thomas community, the highway rises to the top of East Thomas hill, giving eastbound travelers an excellent view of the downtown Birmingham skyline just before reaching the interchange with I-65.
+As I-20/I-59 travels eastward just past the Arkadelphia Road exit in the East Thomas community, the highway rises to the top of East Thomas hill, giving eastbound travelers an excellent view of the downtown Birmingham skyline just before reaching the interchange with I-65 (commonly called "Malfunction Junction").

 As I-20/I-59 leaves the downtown area, the highway has an interchange with the Elton B. Stephens Expressway, also known locally as the Red Mountain Expressway, which travels south across the downtown area and into the southern Birmingham suburbs.

+The highway continues east-northeast through downtown before reaching the Birmingham–Shuttlesworth International Airport where I-59 continues northeast toward Gadsden and I-20 turns eastward toward Atlanta.

 Once I-20 turns away from I-59, it begins an eastbound journey toward Georgia.
 The first 2 mi are a four-lane bridge of east Birmingham neighborhoods before reaching the shopping areas formerly known as Eastwood Mall and Century Plaza.

 I-20 is a six-lane freeway from exit 132 to exit 162.
 This highway travels through rolling suburban country and crosses I-459 near Irondale.

-As of 2017, preparation is underway to temporarily close I-20/I-59 east of I-65 in order to rebuild the overpass between 17th Street and US 31/US 280.
-The current bridge was completed when this segment of the highway opened in 1973.
-It is expected that this segment of the highway will close in the fall of 2018.
-Demolition of the existing bridge and erecting the new bridge is expected to take up to 14 months, meaning that it should reopen in late 2019.

 "Bloody 20"

-The section of I-20 between Leeds and Pell City is one of the most dangerous stretches of Interstate Highway in Alabama.
-The terrain is significantly hilly as the route passing across the northeast to southwest ridges of the Appalachian Mountains.
+The section of I-20 between Leeds and Pell City was one of the most dangerous stretches of Interstate Highway in Alabama.
+The terrain is significantly hilly as the route passes across the extreme southern end of the Appalachian Mountains.
 There are two significant uphill grades in each direction which slows down truck traffic.
-However, due to the heavy volume of truck traffic combined with speeding car traffic, accidents are frequent and sometimes deadly.
-This part of I-20 is sometimes called "Bloody 20".
+However, due to the heavy volumes of truck traffic, combined with speeding car traffic, accidents were frequent and sometimes deadly.
+This part of I-20 was sometimes called "Bloody 20".
 Between 2010 and 2014, work was completed to add one additional lane in each direction along I-20.